Heastie eyes higher rates for millionaire’s tax

 As such, New York’s 213 state legislators were just beginning to pore over the document Wednesday to determine Cuomo’s proposal for individual school districts and key programs.

-The tax, imposed on individuals who earn $1 million or more annually and couples earning $2 million, brings in more than $2 billion annually to state coffers.
-With the state already facing a $3 billion revenue shortfall this year, Cuomo said he can’t allow the millionaires’ tax to expire.
+The tax, imposed on individuals who earn $1 million or more annually and couples earning $2 million, brings in more than $2 billion a year to state coffers.
+With the state already facing a $3 billion revenue shortfall this year, Cuomo said he can’t allow the millionaire’s tax to expire.

 Comments